abelgacem/topix-jk-site-it/docs/list/jekyll/README.md

 # [&larr;][homepage] Project > Jeckyll

 # Decscription
-Build and test a Jekyll website in 5 minutes
+Quickly Build and test a Jekyll website (in less than 5 minutes).

 # Purpose
-- locally build and test a Jekyll website in 5 minutes before pushing it to Github.
+- locally build and test a Jekyll website before pushing it to Github.

+# Contributors
+- Amar